SHTFDad may collect a share of sales or other compensation from the links on this page.

-Use a boat horn which uses a trigger in the form of a button located on top of its head.
+Use a boat horn that uses a trigger in the form of a button located on top of its head.
 Roll a ball with the electrical tape and attach it with the rest of the tape.
 Attach the ball over the button of the boat horn.

 Dig a small hole and place the horn inside so that it is halfway in.
 Next, we want to create a deadfall trap on top of the horn.
 Make use of a rock with a flat surface and set it next to the horn while resting on the trigger stick.

 Attach the fishing line (tripwire) to the trigger stick.
 Attach the other end of the line to a tree or any other object close to you.
 The purpose of this trap is for someone to step on the tripwire.
 The wire will pull the trigger stick out from under the rock.